juanluisrp/Leaflet-Maps-Marker/readme.txt

 = Additional features =

+* show directions for your locations using Google Maps, yournavigation.org or openrouteservice.org
 * configure up to 10 WMS servers to display additional information from external geodata providers (like the European Environment Agency) on your maps
 * export your markers as KML file for displaying in Google Earth or Google Maps
 * export your markers as GeoJSON file for embedding in external websites or apps